shubhamdang/power-optimisation/README.md

 ## CONS

 - If we need to updgrade the scripts, we need to make sure that all the nodes should be active.
-- No support for tiemout of scheduling the VM if compute node is not activated at the right moment.
+- No support for timeout of scheduling the VM if compute node is not activated at the right moment.